containers/podman/docs/source/markdown/podman-pod-create.1.md

 #### **\-\-network**=*mode*, **\-\-net**

 Set network mode for the pod.
 Supported values are
 - **bridge**: Create a network stack on the default bridge.
-This is the default for rootful containers.
+This is the default for rootfull containers.
 - **host**: Do not create a network namespace, all containers in the pod will use the host's network.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
 - Comma-separated list of the names of CNI networks the pod should join.
 - **slirp4netns[:OPTIONS,...]**: use slirp4netns to create a user network stack.
 This is the default for rootless containers.
 It is possible to specify these additional options: